Frankfurt (Main) Hauptbahnhof: Operational usage

 The station's terminal layout has posed some unique problems ever since the late 20th century, since all trains have to change directions and reverse out of the station to continue on to their destination.
 This causes long turn-around times and places the passengers in the opposite direction of where they had been sitting.
 There have been several attempts to change this.
 The last project, called Frankfurt 21, was to put the whole station underground, connect it with tunnels also to the east, and so avoid the disadvantages of the terminal layout.
 This would be financed by selling the air rights over the area now used for tracks as building ground for a skyscraper, but this soon proved unrealistic, and the project was abandoned.

 Frankfurt is the third-busiest railway station outside Japan and the second-busiest in Germany after Hamburg Hauptbahnhof.

 Long-distance services

 As for long-distance traffic, the station profits greatly from its location in the heart of Europe; 13 of the 24 ICE lines call at the station, as well as 2 of the 3 ICE Sprinter lines.
 To ease the strain on the Hauptbahnhof, some ICE lines now call at Frankfurt Airport station or at Frankfurt (Main) Süd instead of Hauptbahnhof.
+In the 2026 timetable, the following long-distance services stop at the station: